Can You Bring Microspikes on a Plane? (How-To)

 The Transportation Security Administration sets the restrictions around flying with crampons, and they will not vary according to the airline.

-Related Article: Can You Put Crampons on Hiking Boots
+Related Article: How to Attach Crampons on Hiking Boots

 Tips And Recommendations